Grammar tips: Teaching appositives

 Commas Needed.
 You’ll need to use commas if the sentence would still be complete and clear without the appositive.
 Put one comma before the appositive and one after when it provides non-essential information.

 - Dilbert Dithers, one of the town’s junk dealers, collects vintage radios.
-(The sentence makes sense without the appositive.
+(The sentence makes sense without the appositive: Dilbert Dithers collects vintage radios.
 Since the appositive adds non-essential information, commas are necessary.)

 - The American author Ernest Hemingway spent many years abroad.
-(Since there are many American authors, Ernest Hemingway makes the sentence meaningful.
+(Since there are many American authors, Ernest Hemingway adds essential information.
 Therefore, no commas are needed.)

 Choosing Where to Place an Appositive